One-day, face-to-face course.

-This course has been developed for frontline disability workers, youth workers, community service workers and case managers who provide support to children and young people (10-17) with cognitive disability, in contact or at risk of contact with the criminal justice system.
+This course was developed for frontline disability workers, youth workers, community service workers and case managers who provide support to children and young people (who are 10-17 years old) with cognitive disability, in contact or at risk of contact with the criminal justice system.

 - A general understanding of the juvenile justice system in NSW